 - Is only good for 14 days, but a temporary injunction is good until your case is over, and

-- Can be granted without notice to the other parent or conservator.
+- TROs can be granted without notice to the other parent or conservator.

 If you can provide competent evidence that the temporary injunction is necessary, a judge should agree to change your TRO into a temporary injunction at your second hearing (scheduled within 14 days of when the TRO is granted).

 This means that the protections in the TRO will continue until you get a final order, which can take several months.